yuta-masano/tmux-gentrify/README.md

 # Tmux Gentrify

-A brutally elegant tmux plugin that lets you evict panes from their old windows and relocate them wherever you please.
+An elegant tmux plugin that lets you evict panes from their old windows and relocate them wherever you please.

 - `Alt-x`: Cut a pane (marks it and breaks it off)
 - `Alt-v`: Paste the cut pane into the current window